Jimmy-Lin/GeneralizedOptimalSparseDecisionTrees/README.md

 ---
 # Example

 Example code to run GOSDT with threshold guessing, lower bound guessing, and depth limit.
-The example python file is avaialable in python/example.py
+The example python file is available in [gosdt/example.py](/gosdt/example.py).
+A tutorial ipython notebook is available in [gosdt/tutorial.ipynb](/gosdt/tutorial.ipynb).

 ```
 import pandas as pd